-The role of the Immigration and Customs Enforcement agency, which is part of the Department of Homeland Security, has increased significantly since the events of 9/11.
-ICE Special Agents are also known as ICE criminal investigators.
+The role of the Immigration and Customs Enforcement (ICE) agency, which is part of the Department of Homeland Security, has increased significantly since the events of 9/11.
+ICE special agents are also known as ICE criminal investigators.
 This job requires an intensive understanding of terrorism, the law, and threats to the United States.
-ICE Special Agents play a prestigious role in Immigration and Customs Enforcement, so the hiring process is fairly intensive.
+ICE special agents play a prestigious role in immigration and customs enforcement, so the hiring process is fairly intensive.
 If you want to work in the area of customs enforcement, contact the schools in our directory to learn how you should proceed with your education.

-As an ICE Special Agent, you may be privy to some of the most technologically advanced investigative tools and techniques in the industry.
+An ICE Special Agent may be privy to some of the most technologically advanced investigative tools and techniques in the industry.
 These techniques and tools may be used to look into a range of serious crimes.
-Some of the crimes covered by ICE Special Agents include terrorism, money laundering, drug smuggling, and human trafficking.
+Other crimes covered by ICE Special Agents include money laundering, drug smuggling, and human trafficking.
 You may look into crimes that go beyond the borders of the United States; you may investigate international crime rings and criminal organizations.